[Originally published: January 29, 2020. Updated: September 22, 2021.]

 - Wear a mask that fits snuggly over your nose, mouth and chin.
 The CDC specifies choosing a cloth mask that has multiple layers of fabric or one disposable mask worn underneath a cloth mask (the second mask should push the edges of the inner mask against your face).

-- Keep about 6 feet between yourself and others (and know there have been cases of transmission between people farther than 6 feet apart, most commonly when there is prolonged exposure in an enclosed space without adequate ventilation, where an infectious person has exhaled the virus while engaged in some form of physical exertion or has raised their voice [in shouting or singing]).
+- Keep about 6 feet between yourself and others.
 The CDC advises avoiding nonessential indoor spaces and crowded outdoor settings.
 A mask is not a substitute for social distancing.

 - Use a household wipe or spray to disinfect doorknobs, light switches, desks, keyboards, sinks, toilets, cell phones, and other objects and surfaces that are frequently touched.